-Fiona was first elected to Parliament in 2010, for the constituency of Congleton, with a majority of X, and re-elected in 2015 with a majority of Y.
+Fiona was first elected to Parliament in 2010, for the constituency of Congleton, with a majority of 7,063, and re-elected in 2015 with an increased majority of 16,773.

-According to the website theyworkforyou.com, Fiona has spoken in 60 debates in the last year — above average amongst MPs; she has received answers to 137 written questions in the last year — well above average amongst MPs; and she has voted in 84.58% of votes in this Parliament with this affiliation — above average amongst MPs.
+According to the website theyworkforyou.com, Fiona spoke in 60 debates in the last year — above average amongst MPs; and she received answers to 137 written questions in the last year — well above average amongst MPs.

-In Parliament, Fiona uses debates, Parliamentary questions, and meetings with Government Ministers to raise constituents' concerns and to seek improvements for the constituency.
-She also holds a number of positions and responsibilities within Parliament.
+As an MP in Parliament, Fiona used debates, Parliamentary questions, and meetings with Government Ministers to raise constituents' concerns and to seek improvements for the constituency.
+She also held a number of positions and responsibilities within Parliament.

-Fiona has been elected, by MPs, as Chair of a number of Parliamentary policy groups, known as APPGs.
+Fiona was elected, by MPs, as Chair of a number of Parliamentary policy groups, known as APPGs.
 These groups provide an opportunity for MPs to discuss policy areas, work on proposals to improve Government policy, and lobby Government and other MPs to enact these changes.

 - Strengthening Couple Relationships;

 - Alcohol Harm;

 - and has also served as Chair of the APPG on Children's Centres.